theforeman/theforeman.org/plugins/foreman_salt/3.0/index.md

 If you find a bug, please file it in [Redmine](http://projects.theforeman.org/projects/salt/issues/new).
-You can find us on freenode on #theforeman as well.
+You can find us on libera.chat on #theforeman as well.

 See the [troubleshooting section]({{ site.baseurl }}manuals/latest/index.html#7.3GettingHelp)
 in the Foreman manual for more info.